“This is My blood of the covenant, which is poured out for many.” (Mark 14:24)

 “And the blood shall be to you for a token upon the houses where you are: and when I see the blood, I will pass over you, and the plague shall not be upon you to destroy you, when I smite the land of Egypt.”
 (Exodus 12:13)

-All over the world the Jewish People will be gathering at home with their families and friends for a special service that is always held on the first night of Passover.
+All over the world the Jewish People gathered together last night at home with their families and friends for a special service that is always held on the first night of Passover.
 Some families hold this special celebration on the first and second nights!

 On the first two nights of the Festival, the story of the Exodus from Egypt is retold using a book called the Haggadah (the telling), which contains instructions for the Passover Seder (order), with all its symbolic foods, the blessings, and the Passover story.